The project ‘Junge Roma Aktiv’ was carried out in close cooperation with Amaro Drom e.V. and had two specific goals:

 - Mobilising young Romani immigrants to make the most of their opportunities to develop sustainable life prospects in Germany.

-- Raising German society awareness, to make it question and overcome its prejudices and resentments towards Romani.
+- Raising awareness and to sensitize German society in order to make persons question and overcome their prejudices and resentments towards Romani.

 - training leaders and mentors to help young Romani integrate at school and in apprenticeships

 - holding joint events with youth migration services and other local institutions, to introduce young Romani to advisory services able to help with questions about school and vocational training

 - using disseminators’ links to Romani youth organisations to strengthen these, and establish them as valued local network partners in the transition between school and professional life

 - holding events to overcome prejudice, resentments and discrimination to raise awareness in society about the circumstances of young Romani